YVR - BOS

 What is the cheapest month to fly from Vancouver Intl Airport to Boston?

-The cheapest month for flights from Vancouver Intl Airport to Boston is August, where tickets cost C$ 547 on average.
-On the other hand, the most expensive months are May and March, where the average cost of tickets is C$ 706 and C$ 696 respectively.
+The cheapest month for flights from Vancouver Intl Airport to Boston is August, where tickets cost C$ 378 (return) on average.
+On the other hand, the most expensive months are December and January, where the average cost of round-trip tickets is C$ 701 and C$ 553 respectively.

 How far in advance should I book a flight from Vancouver Intl Airport to Boston?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Vancouver Intl Airport to Boston, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Vancouver Intl Airport to Boston, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Vancouver Intl Airport to Boston, you should book around 3 days before departure.
-For the absolute cheapest price, our data suggests you should book 86 days before departure.
+To get a below average price on the flight from Vancouver Intl Airport to Boston, you should book around 5 weeks before departure, which saves you about 41% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 20 weeks before departure.

 Good to know